 A really fun souvenir that is also a little macabre, having a ghost photo taken at the Memento Mori shop in Liberty Square is a fun experience.
 The photographers employ a special photography technique that overlays your photo with a skeleton on a lenticular print.
 The photo shifts from a standard photo to a ghastly skeleton as you walk by the image.
 This is a must-do for fans of the Haunted Mansion attraction.

-Drive a Motor Boat at the Resorts on Bay Lake
+19. Drive a Pontoon Boat at the Resorts on Bay Lake

 Take your teen fishing at the Port Orleans Riverside resort, where a stocked pond is ready and waiting for the next catch-and-release fisherman to stop by.
 Fishing gear may be rented from the Fishin’ Hole at the Ol’ Man Island area of the resort.